-Coyotes resemble small German shepherd dogs with erect, pointed ears, a slender muzzle, and black-tipped, bushy tail.
+Coyotes resemble small German shepherd dogs with erect, pointed ears, a slender muzzle, and a black-tipped, bushy tail.
 They may vary greatly in size, color, and appearance.
 Many coyotes are brown-gray with a light gray- or cream-colored belly.
-Overall color varies greatly from nearly black, to red, to nearly white in some individuals and populations.
+Overall color varies greatly from nearly black, to red, nearly white in some individuals and populations.
 Most individuals have dark guard hairs over the back and tail.
 Differences in coloration may partially be due to past hybridization with wolves.
 In western states, adult male coyotes weigh 25 to 45 pounds, and females 22 to 35 pounds.
 In the east, coyotes are larger, with males averaging 45 and females 30 pounds.
 Coyotes have excellent eyesight and hearing and a keen sense of smell.
 Coyotes are very mobile.
 They can reach speeds of up to 40 miles per hour for short distances and can sustain slower speeds for several miles.
 Coyotes have considerable physical endurance.

 Voice and Sounds

 Coyotes are very sociable and use vocalizations to communicate.
-Coyotes mostly vocalize with a bark or a flat howl, both of which have many variations.
+Coyotes usually vocalize with a bark or a flat howl, both of which have many variations.
 Other sounds include a yip, warble, laugh, and irregular howl.
-Two coyotes that are howling together can give the impression of many more, which may lead to a skewed estimate of the size of the population of coyotes in a given area.
+Two coyotes howling together can give the impression of many more, which may lead to a skewed estimate of the size of the population of coyotes in a given area.
 Coyotes in urban areas do not always vocalize.

 Tracks and Signs